jeremybytes/async-workshop-nov2020/Labs/Lab01/Lab01-Instructions.md

 Lab Goals
 ----------

-Our goal is to create change the logging function to an asynchronous operation.
+Our goal is to change the logging function to an asynchronous operation.
 Our logger can then access files asynchronously.
 In addition, we will allow the async operations to propagate through the application.

 Current Classes
 ----------------